 History and Effects of Witchcraft Prejudice and Intolerance on Early Modern Women

-Gender played a very important role in the witch-hunts that took place in Early-Modern Europe as well as in Salem.
+Gender played a very important role in the witch hunts that took place in Early-Modern Europe as well as in Salem.
 Carol Karlsen, pointed out that “between 1645 and 1647, several hundred people had been hanged in the wake of England’s most serious witchcraft outbreak.
 More than 90 percent of these English witches were women.”
-Although these statistics are one of the highest, a correlation was also seen in other countries during the heights of the witch-hunts.
-Women were more often targeted than men because of the views of women, during this era; specifically their roles within society, the vulnerability of their soul, and an inability for some to fit into a male dominated society.
-Women also had a stricter view on sin during this time frame; which led to higher confessions amongst women.
-It was for this reason that it was not until women and men began to view sin similarly that witch-hunts ended.
+Although these statistics are one of the highest, a correlation was also seen in other countries during the heights of the witch hunts.
+Women were more often targeted than men because of the Early-Modern European views on women; specifically regarding their roles within society, the vulnerability of their soul, and an inability for some to fit into a male dominated society.
+Women also had a stricter view on sin during this time frame than men did; which led to higher confessions amongst women.
+It was not until women and men began to view sin similarly that witch hunts ended.
 Many of the impacts that occurred during this time frame, also occurred during the Salem Witch Trials as well.

 Roles of Women During this Time-Frame